 During the Wake Bus Plan planning process, the project team identified a potential new microtransit zone in eastern Wake County.
 However, this project is currently not funded for this Plan due to its low prioritization score.
-The communities in the area are also currently connected by the GoTriangle ZWX route, which is recommended for expansion in FY2025.
+The communities in the area are also currently connected by the GoTriangle ZWX route, which is recommended for expansion in FY2026.
 Projects that enhance access to transit and provide local travel access can be funded through the Community Funding Area Program.
 The agency sponsorship has not been determined yet for this project, and estimated costs may change based on the sponsorship.

-Figure 15 Unaccigned Vear-by-Vear Service Changes rigule 15 Unassigned Year-by-Year Service Changes
+Figure 15 Unassigned Year-by-Year Service Changes

-Route Route Type Service Change Description Net Annual Operating Cost (FY23\$) Beyond Fiscal Year 2030/Not Funded in This Wake Bus Plan Update East Wake Microtransit Local New microtransit zone encompassing parts of Zebulon and Wendell. \$296,010
+Route Route Type Service Change Description Net Annual Operating Cost (FY23\$) Beyond Fiscal Ye Beyond Fiscal Year 2030/Not Funded in This Wake Bus Plan Update East Wake Microtransit Local New microtransit zone encompassing parts of Zebulon and Wendell. \$296,010